 At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

-When applying for internship application, choosing a great subject line can be tricky.
+When applying for an internship application, choosing a great subject line can be tricky.

-Since a lot of people are looking for an internship opportunity, the follow email subject line you choose is important, and the email is too.
+Since a lot of people are looking for an internship opportunity, the following email subject line you choose is important, and the email is too.

 If you’re sending a cold email, you need to send something that will stand out in the inbox of the person you’re reaching out to.